vknan/Vijay_Portfolio/README.md

 # Create Model and set preview url in builder.io as shown in Image
 ![image](https://github.com/vknan/Vijay_Portfolio/assets/70138450/bb98ebcf-f33d-4c67-bfaa-f01ab0337156)

+# Go to reactapp using cd and install node modules
+- npm install
+-
-# Go to reactapp and give build command
+# and then give build command
 npm run build
-# check whether react app is running using npm start
+# check whether react app is running at port 3000 using
+- npm start

-# Then run django server by command
+# Then run django server by command at port 8000
 python manage.py runserver

 # Open your page in builder.io